-Management believes that the outlook for our UK businesses remains positive, with the open order book at the start of 2024 is at its highest level and because of this management expects turnover to rise during the year between 8-10% to £60 million.
-Also, customers are already placing orders for demand to be satisfied in 2025 and 2026.
-The UK cash position is strong with no significant debt, and the expected performance of the business in 2024 will further improve this.
-The Group will continue to increase the size of its customer base, across a range of market sectors to further reduce the risks associated with a downturn in one sector.
+The management believes that the outlook for the UK businesses remains extremely positive, with the open order book at the start of 2025 at an encouraging level.
+Management predicts turnover to remain at the current high level, with another £68 million year budgeted.
+Also, customers are already placing orders for demand to be satisfied in 2026 and 2027.
+The UK cash position is strong with no significant debt, and the expected performance of the business in 2025 will further improve this.
+Axiom will continue to increase the size of its customer base, across a range of market sectors to further reduce the risks associated with a downturn in one sector.
 The business will also invest in the latest capital equipment, and invest in research and development, to further enhance its manufacturing capacity and increase its service offering.
 Management will continue to monitor recent trends that have driven inflation in the UK such as global energy costs and the employment market.